noahehall/theBookOfNoah/linux/docker/docker.md

     - make dockerfiles publicly available and utilize docker hubs continuous build system

 #### customizing registries
+  - the docker daemon wont connect to a registry without TLs unless that registry is running on localhost
   - use cases
     - software that integrates with a docker registry may require a local instance to develop against
     - dev team might devploy their own central registry to share their work and streamline integrations